briana-jin-zhang/106a-final/simulation/process_data/README.md

 `process_sim_data.py` takes in the collected cloth positions in a simulated trajectory as a numpy array of shape `(horizon, num_cloth_points, 3)` and transforms them into an array of shape `(horizon, num_cloth_points, 2)`.

-The outputs are saved to the same directory as the trajectory array.
+The outputs are saved to the same directory as the cloth points.

 ## Usage

-`python process_sim_data.py -d simulated_trajectories/100`
+`python process_sim_data.py -d simulated_trajectories/100 -c simulated_trajectories/100`

 To visualize the results as a gif, also saved in the trajectory directory:

-`python process_sim_data.py -d simulated_trajectories/100 --visualize`
+`python process_sim_data.py -d simulated_trajectories/100 -c simulated_trajectories/100 --visualize`

 # Parsed Video Data